HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/tv.md

 # Location & Spawning

-A single TV spawns in the Living Room of the [House](/buildings/house).
+A single TV spawned in the Living Room of the removed [House](/buildings/house).
+A TV also spawns in the Living Room of the Green House.

 # Loot & More